 Life in the Single Lane: Finding Joy in the Journey of Singlehood by Anita Komukama demystifies the myths of singleness while advocating for single men and women to find joy in the single lane.
 Simply put, the author emphasizes that there is nothing wrong with being single.

 Anita uses six life stories alongside her own to weave a concrete tale about life in the single lane.
 The struggles and pressures faced: societal pressure, mental illness, ticking biological clock, putting yourself out there and so much more.
 Each chapter ends with reflective notes and a call to action.

 In Time is of the essence, we see Saana who proposes to a man because she is 35 and he is 40 and the parents are mounting pressure on both parties to settle down.
 She pays for the traditional wedding to make things easy for the man.
 Her family is happy because finally, their daughter is settling down.
 Through Saana`s story, Anita dissects the famous you are getting old and need a partner asap syndrome.
 What does it profit a man or woman to get a partner without any serious consideration of what he/she desires?

 The Secret Life of A Splintered tackles the notion, `mental illness has no face’.
 One might have it all but still, be in a dark place mentally.
-Anita recommends that while single, start doing the hard work.
-Dig up the trauma with the help of a counsellor or therapist.
+Anita recommends that while single, start doing the hard work-dig up the trauma with the help of a counsellor or therapist.
 You need to be well for yourself not just so you get a partner.
 Your mental well-being is important and ought to be worked on.
 Do not think that getting married will solve your issues.
 It will not.
-The lady in the story seeks help after a breakdown and later seeks to do a personal development course.

-In Weighting it all Out, twins Opio and Acen are both unmarried and mum dearest wants to know why?
+In Weighing it all Out, twins Opio and Acen are unmarried and mum dearest wants to know why?
 Acen has been dating her boyfriend for a year and a half but no wedding bells.
-Why?
 Opio is said to be single because he is `picky.’
-I realised that people always want to explain why they think one is single.
-It must be because she has high standards, is an overachiever’, over-thinker, picky, assertive, high standards.
-The list is endless.
-But be sure there are reasons for both men’s and women`s singleness.
-The author advocates for weighting it all, why do you want to get married?
-Why do you want to get married to that particular Miss or Mr?
+People always want to explain why they think one is single.
+It must be because she/he has high standards, is an overachiever’, over-thinker, picky and assertive.
+The author advocates weighing it all.
+Find out why you want to get married and why get married to that particular person.
 Have you weighed all your pros and cons before committing to another human being?

-As a 30-year-old, I related to the stories not because I have experienced all the pressure talked about.
-But because I too have my pressure tales: the why aren`t you married yet? from well-meaning friends and relatives.
-My sister got married last year and I was thanked for allowing her to get married before me!
-Then the sighs, eh your friend is married and you aren`t?
-The oba you speak too much English??
-The desire to shrink me and settle for what I don`t want due to marriage pressure was real but not anymore.
+As a 30-year-old, I related to the stories not because I have experienced all the pressures talked about but because I too have my pressure tales.
+The famous question why aren`t you married yet? from well-meaning friends and relatives.
+My sister got married last year and I was thanked for `allowing’ her to get married before me!
+Then the sighs, eh your friend is married and you aren`t? oba you speak too much English?? from some relatives.
+The desire to shrink me and settle for what I don`t want due to pressure was real but not anymore.
 There is more to life than pining over marriage.
 We are wholesome beings who should focus on all facets of our lives like career, purpose, personal development, finances, travel, talent development and more.

 The author admonishes the reader to find joy in being single.
-Joy takes on different shapes from person to person.
-For example travel, singing, dancing, reading, hiking, the pursuit of a career, buying a car or that reading couch, therapy, drawing.
-The list is endless.
-Live in the moment and stop trying to get yourself hitched to every man or woman that comes your way.
-Surrender your life to God and trust Him.
-He has good plans for you.
+Joy takes on different shapes for each individual.
+For example travel, singing, dancing, reading, hiking, the pursuit of a career, buying a car or reading couch, therapy, swimming, education advancement, business and drawing.